 WHERE DOES THE ENERGY TARGET COME FROM?

 Your 2030 Target is based on a percent reduction target set by the AIA 2030 Challenge.
-This percent reduction target changes every couple of years, and is currently set at 70% reduction from baseline (2015-2019).
+This percent reduction target changes every couple of years and is currently set at a 70% reduction from baseline (2015-2019).
 Next year it will drop to an 80% reduction.

 So now that we have explained where the metrics come from, let's try to identify why your results can seem higher or lower than expected.